agent-tools

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool sends a quote request to Sequel Consulting for specific consulting services (SEO, GEO/AI visibility, etc.).
-It distinguishes from sibling tools like google_updates_status and quick_site_check, which address different needs.
+The description clearly states the tool sends a quote request to Sequel Consulting and lists the service categories (SEO, GEO/AI visibility, etc.).
+It distinguishes itself from sibling tools, which are about checking status or site information, by being the only tool that submits a quote request.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.